 About ‘Beat the buzzer’

-‘Beat the buzzer’ works because it rewards your child for being on time and ready in the morning.
+‘Beat the buzzer’ is a game that rewards your child for being on time and ready in the morning.
+It works because it’s fun for your child.

 As you introduce this game into your morning routine and play it with your child, praising your child will help things along.
-When children get praise for behaving well or doing what you want them to do, they’re likely to want to keep behaving that way.
+When children get praise for following the routine or doing what you’ve asked them to do, they’re likely to want to keep behaving that way.

 How to make ‘Beat the buzzer’ part of your morning routine